 To be fair, there are some factors that make stargazing in the Midwest different than other regions of the country; different weather patterns, humidity, dust in the air, and geologic formations (read as: very few!) all play a role in how much light pollution you experience both in and around a given urban area.
 Such is the case for Oklahoma City, which is admittedly one of the trickier cities for stargazing.

-I never let a challenge like that stop me though, and in this post I’ve put together some of the best places for stargazing in Oklahoma and in the surrounding region.
+I never let a challenge like that stop me though, and in this post I’ve put together some of the best places for stargazing in Oklahoma City and in the surrounding region.
 To be completely honest, you’re going to want to leave Oklahoma City to go stargazing – the city just has too much light pollution.

 But whether you can’t or don’t have enough interest to merit a long drive and overnight trip, I’ve got you covered anyway.
 Read on to discover decent spots for stargazing in OKC, plus even better stargazing spots in the rest of Oklahoma.